 What are the admission requirements?
-Students should be in the top 15% of their Bachelor’s class, have copies of official transcripts, at least 2 letters of recommendation (submitted by your referees), a 3-4 page motivation letter, take the GRE general test, and meet the minimum score requirements on an approved English language exam if their native language is not English.
+Students should be in the top 15% of their Bachelor’s class, have copies of official transcripts, write a motivation letter, and meet the minimum score requirements on an approved English language exam if their native language is not English.
 The GRE subject test (in one of the following subjects: Biology, Chemistry, Math, or Physics) is required for applicants to the Technical University of Munich.

 English is not my native language.
 Am I required to take an English language exam and provide proof of proficiency?
 Yes, solid knowledge of the English language is necessary for success in the program, which will be conducted entirely in English.
 An internationally-accepted language test will be required for non-native/mother tongue English speakers.
-Test scores are valid for five years from the application deadline (e.g. the test score is valid if taken after December 01, 2013 for a December 01, 2018 application deadline).
+Test scores are valid for two years from the application deadline (e.g. the test score is valid if taken after December 01, 2018 for a December 01, 2020 application deadline).
 Please note: The English languague test is required for admission to the program, but not for the application submission.
 If you cannot complete the test before applying, please indicate that it will be taken at a later date.
 Your test must be submitted by July 30st of your program start year.
 The accepted tests are University-specific and summarized below:

 Can I apply even though I have not yet completed my current academic degree?
-Yes, you can apply with a current transcript and proof that you will complete your academic degree by the start of the program (e.g. September 2019 for applicants with a Bachelor’s degree).
+Yes, you can apply with a current transcript and proof that you will complete your academic degree by the start of the program.
 You must provide the final transcript and graduation certificate by the time of the start of the program.

 What financial support does the Max Planck School Matter to Life provide?
 The Max Planck School Matter to Life offers competitive, full financial support that covers costs of living (including tuition and fees) and health insurance.

 What are the research areas of the Max Planck School Matter to Life?
 There are five main focuses of the MPS Matter to Life: Complex Systems and Biological Physics (University of Göttingen), Molecular Systems Chemistry and Engineering (Heidelberg University), Bioengineering (Technical University of Munich), Translation to Innovation (Leibniz Institute for Interactive Materials), and Fundamental Research (Max Planck Society).
 The first two years of the five year program (Master's phase) will be carried out at one of the three Universities according to degree interest (University of Göttingen, Heidelberg University or Technical University of Munich).
 Please see the Program page for more information.

 Do I need to learn German for the program?
 No!
 The program will be conducted entirely in English.